July 2021 parent/carer survey comments:

 - Children’s names should be written on all of their school uniform and PE kits.
 PE kits need to be in every day in your child’s school bag.

-- Reading books and planners should come to school daily.
+- Reading books and planners should come to school daily, in the book bags provided for each child.

 - School’s dress code includes appropriate hair styles – i.e. no symbols, pictures, patterns, hair extensions or vibrant colours during term time.